jpiolho/Quake-Nav-Depot/README.md

 This is a repository for Quake 2021 Enhanced bot navigation files where the community can download, edit and contribute.

+The goal is to be the place where you can gather the best bot navigation files for any Quake map that exists.

 ## How to download

 If you want to download a navigation file for a map, you're going to need [nav2json](https://github.com/jpiolho/nav2json).
 This tool allows you to convert from .navjson to .nav.